AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 >[!NOTE]
 >
->To learn more about the Author and Publish architectural overview and how the content is authored on an AEM Author instance and then forward-replicated to multiple Publish instances, refer to [Author and Publish Architectural Overview](author-publish-architecture-overview.md).
+>To learn more about the Author and Publish architectural overview and how the content is authored on an AEM Author instance and then forward-replicated to multiple Publish instances, see [Author and Publish Architectural Overview](author-publish-architecture-overview.md).

 The following section explains how to set up replication agents on Author and Publish topology.